code-review

 1. Implement the requested feature

-2. Run coderabbit review --prompt-only
+2. Run coderabbit review --agent

 3. Create task list from findings